ginkgo-project/ginkgo/CONTRIBUTING.md

 2. It is a good idea to keep the headers self-sufficient, See [Google Style guide for reasoning](https://google.github.io/styleguide/cppguide.html#Self_contained_Headers).
 When compiling with `GINKGO_CHECK_CIRCULAR_DEPS` enabled, this property is explicitly checked.
 3. The recommendations of the `iwyu` (Include what you use) tool can be used to make sure that the headers are self-sufficient and that the compiled files ( `.cu`, `.cpp`, `.hip.cpp` ) include only what they use.
 A [CI pipeline](https://gitlab.com/ginkgo-project/ginkgo-public-ci/-/jobs/584358356) is available that runs with the `iwyu` tool.
 Please be aware that this tool can be incorrect in some cases.

-#### Automatic header arrangement

-1. `dev_tools/script/format_header.sh` will take care of the group/sorting of
-   headers according to this guideline.
-2. `make format_header` arranges the header of the modified files in the branch.
-3. `make format_header_all` arranges the header of all files.

 ### Other Code Formatting not handled by ClangFormat